 Finding a Mediator in Cornwall

-To ensure you receive high-quality service and access to funding, you must choose a mediator who is accredited by the Family Mediation Council (FMC) and, if you need Legal Aid, one who holds a Legal Aid Agency contract.
+To ensure you receive high-quality service and access to funding, you must choose a mediator who is accredited by the Family Mediation Council (FMC) Amity Mediation offers this and we hold a Legal Aid Agency contract.

 Areas covered